-- Launchpad: One way to get started with growth-driven website design is to create a testing site, also commonly referred to as a launchpad website.
+Launchpad: One way to get started with growth-driven website design is to create a testing site, also commonly referred to as a launchpad website.
 This website will include semi-finished pages and content.
 However, this is one way to add continuous updates, tweaks, and changes to the layout as the perfect design is being developed.

 Unlike traditional web design, growth-driven design does not involve building a website and calling it quits.
 Growth-driven design requires continuous ongoing efforts to help pinpoint the wants, needs, and desires of specific audiences.
-A truly successful website understands the consumers it is trying to reach on a personal and intimate level.
-Whether you are working with designers and marketing teams or on your own, a website redesign is only useful if you choose to implement a redesign while maintaining complete focus on your user base and prospective audience.
+A successful website understands the consumers it is trying to reach on a personal and intimate level.
+Whether you are working with designers and marketing teams or on your own, a website redesign is only helpful if you choose to implement a redesign while maintaining complete focus on your user base and prospective audience.

 3 Ways that GDD Can Improve Your Website Conversion Rate